-To provide better opportunities for people to value and enjoy the District's green spaces and culture Will the option/proposal help to:
+SA3: To provide better opportunities for people to value and enjoy the District's green spaces and culture

 - Improve access to green/open space for the Gypsy, Traveller and Travelling Showpeople communities? - Provide new open space in the delivery of sites/pitches? - Improve the quality of existing open space?